EnoshNyarige/Assignment2-customerChurn-/README.md

 - conda install -c anaconda flask

 To run this project, Clone and make sure you:
-1. are in the project root directory
+* are in the project root directory
-2. run *python model.py* to serialize the model
+* run the command here to serialize the model
+  * `python model.py`
-3. then run *python app.py* to start the Flask API
+* run the command here to start the Flask API
+  * `python app.py`

 Navigate to URL http://localhost:5000 to preview the web app